Fire prevention

 Fire prevention is a function of many fire departments.
-The goal of fire prevention is to educate the public on the precautions which should be taken to prevent potentially harmful fires and how to survive these fires if they do occur.
+The goal of fire prevention is to educate the public on the precautions that should be taken to prevent potentially harmful fires from occurring.
 It is a proactive method of preventing fire-based emergencies and reducing the damage caused by them.
-Many fire departments have one or more Fire Prevention Officers, which may also be a routine duty of firefighters.
+Fire prevention education can take the form of videos, pamphlets, and banners.
+Often, the messages and lessons are simple tips.
+Many fire departments will have one or more Fire Prevention Officers, which may also be a routine duty of firefighters.

-In the general sense of preventing harmful fires, many aspects are discussed in the articles Fire protection and Fire safety.
-In the United States, national work on best practices is in the Vision 2020 program.

-Target audiences
+Safe practices

+Smoke detector installation

+The National Fire Protection Association identifies that 3 out of 5 deaths that occur during fires happen in homes that do not have smoke detectors installed or homes that do not have working smoke detectors.
+Research shows that the chances of dying in a fire are cut in half when smoke detectors are present.
+It is recognized that 74 percent of homes do have working smoke detectors installed.

+Generally taught more to adults (particularly homeowners), a core part of fire prevention outreach involves encouraging people to ensure that they have an adequate number of smoke detectors installed in their home and how to maintain them.